3dgeo-heidelberg/etrainee/course/module2/03_image_processing/03_image_processing.md

 ## Data harmonization / normalization

 As mentioned above it is possible to use data from several different sensors to build a time series of images.
 The advantage of such an approach is getting denser time series with more clear observations/pixels.
 But due to the differences in spectral, spatial and radiometric domains images from different sensors should be harmonized to avoid errors in analysis.
-Great example of potential harmonization data is a collection named **[Harmonized Landsat Sentinel-2 (HLS)](https://lpdaac.usgs.gov/data/get-started-data/collection-overview/missions/harmonized-landsat-sentinel-2-hls-overview/)** providing consistent, 30-meters surface reflectance data from Landsat 8 and 9 OLI and Sentinel-2 MSI from Sentinel-2 A and B satellites collected every 2-3 days (see more details in [Theme 2 of Module 1](../../module1/02_large_time_series_datasets_in_remote_sensing/02_large_time_series_datasets_in_remote_sensing.md).
+Great example of potential harmonization data is a collection named **[Harmonized Landsat Sentinel-2 (HLS)](https://lpdaac.usgs.gov/data/get-started-data/collection-overview/missions/harmonized-landsat-sentinel-2-hls-overview/)** providing consistent, 30-meters surface reflectance data from Landsat 8 and 9 OLI and Sentinel-2 MSI from Sentinel-2 A and B satellites collected every 2-3 days (see more details in **[Theme 2 of Module 1](../../module1/02_large_time_series_datasets_in_remote_sensing/02_large_time_series_datasets_in_remote_sensing.md)**.
 For the same continued constellation of satellites with different sensors in the multitemporal analysis, it is necessary to assess whether the differences are significant and for what purpose of the analysis the data are to be used.
 You may find that your data collection already provides consistency (e.g. [Collection 2 of Landsat images](https://www.usgs.gov/landsat-missions/landsat-collection-2)).

 In multitemporal analysis the absolute radiometric correction is more challenging than image-based methods (scene-to-scene normalization) which are more common.
 Normalization methods can be divided into direct application of **linear regression** or those using **pseudo-invariant features** (PIFs) which means targets whose spectral reflectance have not changed over time ([Schott et al., 1988](https://doi.org/10.1016/0034-4257(88)90116-2)).
 Examples of such targets are dark and bright places such as bare rocks or car park surfaces made from concrete or asphalt.
 They can be selected manually or automatically.